-- Even if they were intended for adults, magnetic balls looked like candy or toys, and they still were ending up in children's hands and mouths. - CPSC tried to protect kids by requiring manufacturers to label the products for age 14 and older.
+- Even if they were intended for adults, magnetic balls looked like candy or toys, and they still were ending up in children's hands and mouths. - Products for age 14 and older.
 Two manufacturers joined with the agency in a 2011 public education campaign warning about ingestion risks.
 Popular brands such as Buckyballs also included prominent warnings on product packaging.